SirmoGames/hackedit-python/README.rst

 - `pyzmq`_

-The following packages are included in a zip archive:
+The following packages are included in a "vendor" subpackage.

 - `rope`_
 - `virtualenv`_